If you were to ask visitors — or locals — to name the prettiest street in Savannah, they’d probably quickly respond with “Jones Street.”

 Restaurants on Jones Street

-If you work up an appetite from strolling around, here are three classic Savannah restaurants I recommend trying…
+If you work up an appetite from strolling around, here are three Savannah restaurants located on or near Jones Street that I recommend…

-• Mrs. Wilkes Dining Room is where you’ll find one of the heartiest lunches in the entire city.
-The Southern-style dishes are served round-table style.
-Basically, imagine sitting at your grandmother’s table for a hearty Sunday meal after church… only with strangers.
+Mrs. Wilkes Dining Room is where you’ll find one of the heartiest lunches in the entire city.
+Their Southern-style dishes are served round-table style.

-• Crystal Beer Parlor makes a classic spot to enjoy dinner.
-The walls are lined with local memorabilia, and it has a very relaxed vibe.
-I love their “Gawgia” Peach Cobbler for dessert!
+Crystal Beer Parlor is popular with tourists and locals.
+The walls are lined with local memorabilia, and the restaurant has a relaxed vibe.
+Try their Georgia Peach Cobbler or the Fried Pound Cake for dessert!

-If you prefer a tour, here are the top three that I recommend:
+If you prefer to venture out on a walking food tour, here are two I recommend:

 Where to Stay on Jones Street